ppo/gist/bash.md

 find . -name "*.png" -print0 | while read -d $'\0' f; do mv "$f" "${f/find/replace}"; done
 ```

-**Heredoc, allowing to pass a multiline text to an interactive command.**
+**Heredoc, allowing to pass a multiline text to an interactive command**
 ⚠️ Inside the `EOF`s, the first character is a `\t` (tab).

 ```bash